 2. Can I Use Toothpaste to Brush My Baby’s Teeth?

-You can use a fluoride toothpaste to brush his teeth, however, the amount of toothpaste used should not be more than a smear or the size of a rice grain.
+You can use fluoride toothpaste to brush your baby’s teeth, however, the amount of toothpaste used should not be more than a smear or the size of a rice grain.

 It’s never too early to start paying attention to the oral hygiene of your baby.
 Cleaning your baby’s tongue and teeth will go a long way in ensuring proper oral hygiene – so clean your baby’s mouth on a regular basis and keep him happy!

 1. Infant and Children’s Oral Health; New York State Department of Health; https://www.health.ny.gov/prevention/dental/birth_oral_health.htm?

 3. Dental care for babies; raisingchildren.net.au; https://raisingchildren.net.au/babies/health-daily-care/dental-care/dental-care-babies#